Fundamentals - Logging and monitoring - Logging

 Creates a logger,

-.
+ILogger<AboutModel>, which uses a log category of the fully qualified name of the typeAboutModel.
 The log category is a string that is associated with each log. -

 Calls LogInformation to log at the

-level indicates the severity of the logged event.
+Informationlevel.
+TheLoglevel indicates the severity of the logged event.

 public class AboutModel : PageModel